mapbox/protozero/README.md

 ## How it works

-Pbf.hpp does **not** read `.proto` files used by the usual Protobuf implementations.
-The developer using `pbf.hpp` has to manually "translate" the `.proto` description into code.
+The protozero code does **not** read `.proto` files used by the usual Protobuf implementations.
+The developer using protozero has to manually "translate" the `.proto` description into code.
 This means there is no way to access any of the information from the `.proto` description.
 This results in a few restrictions: